AVH & PIVH PARTNER UP AT THE RANCH IN 2020

 There is a separate charge for staying at the ranch.
 They ask us to organize the lodging and collect payment which we then give to the ranch at the time of the meeting.
 The Pitcairn Institute of Veterinary Homeopathy does not add any charges to this (other than 4% for bank fees & bookkeeping) and the prices reflect what we will be paying the ranch for their service.

-The prices listed below includes the lodging & meals provided, and also the tax and gratuity, so you will not have any charges beyond this.
+The prices listed below include the lodging & meals provided, including the tax.

 The choices are:

 - Triple rooms, price is $178/night lodging, meals & day use; $712 for 4 nights; $890 for 5 nights.